The sky is falling!

 * Networking for new clients – who wouldn’t want to buy from you?

-When you’re at Uniformed Optimism there are also some things you should avoid doing:
+When you’re at Uninformed Optimism there are also some things you should avoid doing:

 * Spending money is a bad thing to be doing at this point.
 Because when you are really excited and full of optimism you think nothing will go wrong.
 The last thing you want to be doing is spending all this money because the reality is – at some point, you’ll cross the curve and discover harsher realities.